insidegui/appcryptex/README.md

 - `Removable` (BOOL): set to `YES` to allow the app to be deleted by the user like any normal app
 - `WantsContainer` (BOOL): set to `YES` for the daemon to create a data container for the app
+- `SystemApp` (BOOL): set to `YES` to install as a system app (requires app to have the `com.apple.private.security.system-application` entitlement)

+I highly recommend setting at least `WantsContainer` to `YES`, allowing the app to have a container just like any other app.
+This also allows app extensions such as widgets to work more reliably.